benunah-mat/Adaptive-Degradation-Modelling/README.md

 Unlike traditional deterministic models, this framework incorporates **stochastic degradation and Monte Carlo simulation** to generate **failure time distributions**, enabling **probabilistic decision-making** for industrial asset reliability.

-The framework integrates **digital twin simulation** with **predictive maintenance analytics** to support industrial asset reliability and maintenance decision-making.

 By integrating these layers, the system functions as a **digital representation of physical assets**, enabling:

 - Real-time degradation tracking